GoesToEleven/golang-web-dev/012_hands-on/01_hands-on/README.md

-1. Take the code in the previous folder and change it so that:
+Take the code in the "starting code" folder, then show the data in a template!
-* you can pass into your template multiple years of classes
-* have those multiple years displayed